crufter/squery/README.md

 What is squery?
 ---
-- A microservices library which helps you query your services as easily as you query the dom with jquery, or your database with SQL*
+- A microservices protocol and library which helps you query your services as easily as you query the dom with jquery, or your database with SQL*

 *Almost correct, keep reading

 The problems
 ---
 A microservices based architecture has plenty of benefits, but unfortunately it has drawbacks as well: it is quite hard to do more complex queries involving multiple services.
+This project helps you keep your services lousely coupled.

 The solution
 ---